TCM Treasure Cistanche: Combating Aging and Cellular Damage

 Echinacoside has also emerged as a powerful neuroprotective agent.
 In 2023, Matysek et al explored echinacoside's role in the treatment and prevention of neurodegenerative diseases such as Alzheimer’s Disease (AD), Parkinson’s Disease (PD), and amyotrophic lateral sclerosis (ALS).

-• Alzheimer's Disease (AD): A brain disorder that affects memory, thinking, and behavior, gradually making it harder to remember things, recognize people, or do everyday tasks.
+• Alzheimer's Disease: A brain disorder that affects memory, thinking, and behavior, gradually making it harder to remember things, recognize people, or do everyday tasks.

-• Parkinson's Disease (PD): A condition that causes the brain to lose control over body movements, leading to shaking, stiffness, and trouble with balance and coordination.
+• Parkinson's Disease: A condition that causes the brain to lose control over body movements, leading to shaking, stiffness, and trouble with balance and coordination.

-• Amyotrophic Lateral Sclerosis (ALS): Also known as Lou Gehrig's disease, it’s a condition that damages the nerves controlling muscles, causing weakness, difficulty speaking or swallowing, and eventually affecting the ability to breathe.
+• Amyotrophic Lateral Sclerosis: Also known as Lou Gehrig's disease, it’s a condition that damages the nerves controlling muscles, causing weakness, difficulty speaking or swallowing, and eventually affecting the ability to breathe.

 Echinacoside's neuroprotective effects are largely attributed to its ability to modulate oxidative stress, mitochondrial function, neuroinflammation (the brain's response to injury, infection, or disease, where its immune cells become overactive, potentially causing damage to healthy brain cells and affecting normal brain function), and apoptosis (cell death)—all factors that contribute to the progression of these conditions.
 In Alzheimer’s Disease, for instance, where amyloid-β plaques and oxidative stress damage neuronal cells, echinacoside has shown promise in reducing amyloid deposition and alleviating cognitive deficits.